maxim-francesco/expense-tracker/README.md

    * Firebase Storage
    * Google Analytics (optional, but required for the measurement ID)

-> [!NOTE]
-> All these services must be properly configured before the application can function correctly.

 ### 🔑 Getting your Firebase Configuration Keys:

 1. Go to the [Firebase Console](https://console.firebase.google.com/)